History of S.S. White Technologies

 Samuel Stockton White - Founder of S.S.
 White Technologies

 S.S.
-White Technologies, Inc. started life in Philadelphia some 162 years ago as a tooth factory founded by Dr. Samuel Stockton White in 1844 with a work force of three.
+White Technologies, Inc. started life in Philadelphia over 175 years ago as a tooth factory founded by Dr. Samuel Stockton White in 1844 with a work force of three.

 Samuel Stockton White was born on June 19, 1822 to William Rose White and Mary Stockton in Hulmeville, Pennsylvania.
 By the age of 21 he was practicing dentistry in his uncle's firm and supervising his manufacturing department.
 The next year, in 1844 young Samuel set up his own tooth factory in the attic of a house in downtown Philadelphia and practiced dentistry downstairs.